biril/backbone-faux-server/README.md

 fiddle with a server, a DB, or anything else that would require more than a JS script.
 Other solutions exist for this (such as [Backbone localStorage Adapter](https://github.com/jeromegn/Backbone.localStorage)) but they deviate from (or at least obscure) Backbone's opinion of Model URLs, REST and their interdependence.
-Backbone faux server allows you to handle POSTs, GETs, PUTs and DELETEs *per* Model (or Collection) URL as if you're working on the server side.
-Any functionality written this way, may be ported to a real server in a very straightforward manner.
+Backbone faux server permits handling POSTs, GETs, PUTs and DELETEs *per* Model (or Collection) URL as if you're working on the server side.
+Functionality written this way, may be ported to a real server in a very straightforward manner.

 Set up